-In reviewing applications for the Subdivision ofSubdivision of land, the BoardPlanning Board shall consider the following general requirements.
-In all instances the burden of proof shall be upon the person proposing the Subdivision.sSubdivision.
+In reviewing applications for the Subdivision of Subdivision of land, the Board Planning Board shall consider the following general requirements.
+In all instances the burden of proof shall be upon the person proposing the Subdivision subdivision.

 § 250-28 Review and approval by other agencies.